maximum-software/pdf-forms-for-wpforms/README.md

 * WPForms 1.6.9 or newer
 * Chrome 63, Firefox 58 (or equivalent) or newer

-Known problems:
-* Some third party plugins may break the functionality of this plugin (see a list below).
-Try troubleshooting the problem by disabling likely plugins that may cause issues, such as plugins that modify WordPress or WPForms in radical ways.
-* Some image optimization plugins optimize PDFs and strip PDF forms from PDF files.
-This may cause your existing forms to break at a random point in the future (when PDF file cache times out at the API).
-* The no longer used by default version of the API (v1) produces PDFs which may not render properly in some PDF readers and with some UTF-8 (non-latin) characters, checkboxes and radio buttons.

 Known incompatible plugins:
 * [Imagify](https://wordpress.org/plugins/imagify/) (strips forms from PDF files)
 * [ShortPixel Image Optimizer](https://wordpress.org/plugins/shortpixel-image-optimiser/) (strips forms from PDF files)